To answer the question to how long should a blog post be, we must first ask how do blogs rank anyway.

 Focus on factors that would help enhance your audience’s experience interacting with your brand.
 You want to make all the right impression as they visit your blog whether they’re just a passer-by or doing research which will eventually lead to sales.
 It’s a win-win process either way.

+So how long should a blog post be?
 While there is no one formula to follow in creating a blog post, marketers should look into the value their article offers to their target audience.
 By creating longer and more substantial posts, you can provide readers with the information they need and offer more value to your target audience during the most impressionable stage of the buying process – research stage.

 Always remember: words are empty.
 What’s important is how you deliver the user experience.